Tutorial: Enable co-management for existing Configuration Manager clients

 Some tenants may not have these options to configure.

-Microsoft Intune is how you configure the MDM app for Azure AD.
-Microsoft Intune Enrollment is a specific Azure AD app that's created when you apply multi-factor authentication policies for iOS and Android enrollment.
+Microsoft Intune is how you configure the MDM app for Microsoft Entra ID.
+Microsoft Intune Enrollment is a specific Microsoft Entra app that's created when you apply multi-factor authentication policies for iOS and Android enrollment.
 For more information, see Require multi-factor authentication for Intune device enrollments.

 For MDM user scope, select All, and then Save.